Clubs & Activities

 If you would like to apply for a place on the Community Warden Scheme, please contact the Clerk’s Office on 861447 or e-mail: email@example.com

-Run by Cambridge Housing Society (Home-Link).
+Run by Cambridge Housing Society (link for further information – CHS Group).
 This is a Choice Based Lettings scheme, which means that anyone who wishes to bid for a place at Barnabas Court must add their name to Home-Link’s list.
 You can register here.

 Please note that you will not be able to bid for a place at Barnabas Court unless your name is on this list!